Mast radiator: Anti-fading designs

 A second design goal that affects height is to reduce multipath fading in the reception area.
 Some of the radio energy radiated at an angle into the sky is reflected by layers of charged particles in the ionosphere and returns to Earth in the reception area.
 This is called the skywave.
 At certain distances from the antenna these radio waves are out of phase with the ground waves, and the two radio waves interfere destructively and partly or completely cancel each other, reducing the signal strength.
 This is called fading.
-At night when ionospheric reflection is strongest, this results in an annular region of low signal strength around the antenna in which reception may be inadequate, sometimes called a "zone of silence", fading wall or mush zone.
-However multipath fading only becomes significant if the signal strength of the skywave is within about 50% (3dB) of the ground wave.
+At night when ionospheric reflection is strongest, this results in an annular region of low signal strength around the antenna in which reception may be inadequate, sometimes called a "zone of silence", fading wall or mush area.
+However multipath fading only becomes significant if the signal strength of the skywave is within about 50% (3 dB) of the ground wave.
 By reducing the height of a monopole slightly the power radiated in the second lobe can be reduced enough to eliminate multipath fading, with only a small reduction in horizontal gain.
 The optimum height is around 190 electrical degrees or 0.53$\lambda$, so this is another common height for masts.